 Wouldn’t it be great if there was a “proper” cocktail you could make without requiring all that pesky equipment and those fancy techniques?
 A drink you can make with supermarket ingredients and household objects?
 Say hello to the barman’s favourite, that most exalted Italian cocktail, the Negroni.
 Count Negroni (1829 – 1913) must have been a pretty astute fellow.
 Legend has it that he asked a barman to put gin in his Americano (we’ll come to that one later) instead of soda water.
 This magically turned the popular lunch-time Americano into the king of aperitivos – or should that be aperitivi?
 Whatever.
 Never have a second Negroni but if you must, have it before the first one.
 I found this out the hard way.
 A wise gentleman once told me you can judge how civilized a country is by the quality of their Negronis.

 The Negroni is currently experiencing something of a revival and a well deserved one too.
 Versions are many and varied.
-In my experience those using good quality bourbon, rye or tequila are the most successful.
+In my experience those using good quality bourbon, rye, mezcal or tequila are the most successful.
 Further experimentation is encouraged.
 Nay, demanded.

 There are three common ways to make a Negroni and I list them in order of simplicity.